zeropoolnetwork/docs/docs/new-docs/02-overview.md

 The transaction reveals the difference between the total balance of input account and its notes on one hand, and output account and notes on the other hand.
-If the difference negative (output is greater than input), this means that the total number of tokens in the ZeroPool has went up and therefore the transaction will expect the user to deposit the correct number of tokens to the smart contract's public account (on the underlying blockchain).
+If the difference is negative (output is greater than input), this means that the total number of tokens in the ZeroPool is going up and therefore the transaction will expect the user to deposit the correct number of tokens to the smart contract's public account (on the underlying blockchain).
 Symmetrically, if the difference is positive, ZeroPool will allow the user to withdraw the